bbauska/UofM-Intro-CSS3/README.md

   width="40%;" />
 </p>

-The height, in the same way, is your height plus the top and bottom padding, top and bottom margin, and the top and bottom border.
+<p>The height, in the same way, is your height plus the top and bottom
+padding, top and bottom margin, and the top and bottom border.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 164. centering an element (93) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">